brtsai/how-to-npm-projects-tutorial/README.md

-This repository is for the purpose of completing the how-to-npm tutorial program
+This repository is for the purpose of completing the how-to-npm tutorial program.